KasparEtter/ef1p/index.md

 the values you enter are stored
 [locally in your browser](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
-You can go back and forth through the history of values by clicking on the corresponding button.
+You can go back and forth through the history of values by clicking on the corresponding buttons.
 The values are persisted across sessions:
 If you close the browser window and then open the article again,